DA suggests Donald Trump violated silence order with post about secret trial judge's daughter - ExBulletin

 DA suggests Donald Trump violated silence order with post about secret trial judge's daughter

-NEW YORK — Manhattan prosecutors suggested Friday that Donald Trump violated a hush money order this week in his criminal hush money case by assaulting the judge's daughter and making false statements about her on social media.

-The Manhattan District Attorney's Office asked Judge Juan M. Merchan to “clarify or confirm” the scope of the silence order, which he issued Tuesday, and to order the former president and Republican candidate presumed to “immediately stop attacking members of his family”.
+The Manhattan District Attorney's Office asked Judge Juan M. Merchan to clarify or confirm the scope of the silence order, which he issued Tuesday, and to order the former president and presumptive Republican candidate to immediately renounce any attack against members of his family.

 In a letter to Merchan, Assistant District Attorney Joshua Steinglass argued that the silencing order's ban on statements intended to interfere with or harass court personnel or their families put the judge's daughter at risk. deviation from Trump's rhetoric.
 He said Trump should be punished for further violations.

-Trump's lawyers argued the prosecutor's office misinterpreted the order and said it did not prohibit him from commenting on Loren Merchan, a political consultant whose firm worked on campaigns for Trump's rival.
-President Joe Biden and other Democrats.
+Trump's lawyers say the DA's office is misinterpreting the order and that it does not prohibit him from commenting on Loren Merchan, a political consultant whose firm worked on the campaigns of Trump's rival Joe Biden and others Democrats.

 The trial, which involves allegations that Trump falsified payment records in an attempt to cover up negative stories during his 2016 presidential campaign, is scheduled to begin April 15.
 Trump denies any wrongdoing and has pleaded not guilty to 34 counts of falsifying business records.